2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/lookup-web.md

 <h2>Extended Standard Tokens</h2>
-<p>The following tokens are still very "normal" but not part of the common DNN tokens.
-They work in 2sxc - but not in many DNN-Tools</p>
+<p>The following tokens are still very "normal" but not part of the common Dnn tokens.
+They work in 2sxc - but not in many Dnn-Tools</p>

 <table summary="" border="0" cellpadding="2" cellspacing="3" width="100%">
     <thead>